Leooman/micro-frontends/README.md

 # Micro-frontends

-> use nuxt as main service in micro-frontends project based on qiankun framework
+> use nuxt as main service in micro-frontends project based on qiankun

 ## :package:Build Setup